Washington D.C. is one of my favorite cities in the US. There is so much to do and see, but this trip we wanted to keep things simple…. and local.

 - Steak Frites*with herb roasted, maître d’butter, pommes frites

-Washington D.C did not disappoint!
-It’s always fun catching up with friends in the city and exploring the town with Zoey.
-Any city that has a friendly hotel like the Westin Georgetown, is always on my list!
-If I missed any hot spots, leave a comment below as I know I’ll be back to D.C soon.
+The weekend getaway in Washington D.C did not disappoint!
+It’s always so fun catching up with friends in the city and exploring the town with Zoey.
+In fact, any city that has a friendly hotel like the Westin Georgetown is always on my list!
+So if I missed any hot spots, leave a comment below as I know I’ll be back to D.C soon.